-The foregoing transactions did not involve any underwriters, any underwriting discounts or commissions, or any public offering.
-We believe the offers, sales, and issuances of the above securities were exempt from registration under the Securities Act by virtue of Section 4(a)(2) of the Securities Act (or Regulation D or Regulation S promulgated thereunder), because the issuance of securities to the recipient did not involve a public offering, or in reliance on Rule 701 because the transactions were pursuant to compensatory benefit plans or contracts relating to compensation as provided under such rule.
-The recipients of the securities in each of these transactions represented their intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof.
-All recipients had adequate access, through their relationships with us or otherwise, to information about us.
-The issuances of these securities were made without any general solicitation or advertising.
+The foregoing transaction did not involve any underwriters, any underwriting discounts or commissions, or any public offering.
+We believe the offer, sale, and issuance of the above securities were exempt from registration under the Securities Act by virtue of Section 4(a)(2) of the Securities Act (or Regulation D or Regulation S promulgated thereunder), because the issuance of securities to the recipient did not involve a public offering.
+The recipient of the securities in this transaction represented its intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof.
+The recipient had adequate access, through its relationships with us or otherwise, to information about us.
+The issuance of these securities was made without any general solicitation or advertising.